Data Visualization Tools and Techniques: How to Use Them in Business

 Also in this category: Plotly is a popular platform mainly focused on developing data apps with Python.
 It offers rich data visualization tools and techniques and enables integrations with ChatGPT and LLMs to create visualizations using prompts.
 Plotly’s open-source libraries for Python, R, JavaScript, F#, Julia, and other programming languages help developers create various interactive visualizations, including complex maps, animations, and 3D charts.
 So if you focus on Python software development services, consider adding Plotly to your toolset.

 IBM Cognos Analytics is known for its NLP capabilities.
-The platform supports conversational data control and provides versatile tools for dashboard building and data reporting.
-The AI assistant uses natural language queries to build stunning visualizations and can even choose optimal visual data analysis techniques based on what insights you need to get.
+The platform supports conversational data control and provides versatile tools for dashboard building and reporting.
+The AI assistant uses natural language queries to build stunning visualizations and can even choose optimal analysis techniques based on what insights you need to get.

-The growing adoption of connected technology places a lot of opportunities before companies and organizations.
+The growing adoption of cloud, AI, and real-time monitoring technologies place a lot of opportunities before companies and organizations.
 To deal with large volumes of multi-source often unstructured data, businesses search for more complex visualization and analytics solutions.
 This category includes Microsoft Azure Power BI, ELK stack Kibana, and Grafana.
-Power BI is exceptional for its highly intuitive drag-and-drop interface, short learning curve, and large integration capabilities, including Salesforce and MailChimp.
-Not to mention moderate pricing ($10 per month for a Pro version).

 Image credit: Microsoft

 Moreover, Kibana goes beyond building standard dashboards for data visualization and analytics.
-This tool will help you leverage various visual data analysis techniques in big data: combine visualizations from multiple sources to find correlations, explore trends, and add machine learning features to reveal hidden relationships between events.
-Drag-and-drop Kibana Lens helps you explore visualized data and get quick insights in just a few clicks.
-And a rich toolkit for developers and APIs come as a cherry on top.
+This tool will help you use different data visualization methods and analytics approaches: combine visualizations from multiple sources to find correlations, explore trends, and add machine learning features to reveal hidden relationships between events.

 Image credit: Elasticsearch